 Our family show, Where’s My Igloo Gone? has been touring the UK since November last year, to fantastic audience responses, and it’s is now coming to an end…

 Come and catch Oolik – while you can!

 Oolik is an ordinary girl who goes on an extraordinary journey…

-Sitting in her igloo, a drop of water falls on Oolik’s head.
+Sitting in her igloo, a drop of water falls on her head.
 Then another!
 Is her home melting?
 Join Oolik as she sets out on a journey to find help.
-On her way she meets some exciting friends – including YOU!”
+On her way she meets some exciting friends – including YOU!

-Journey into a dazzling, Arctic world of soaring snow geese, pet husky dogs, starry nights and fishing adventures.
+Journey into a dazzling, Arctic world of soaring snow geese, pet husky dogs and starry nights.
 And the kind of cold that makes your skin tingle!
 Travelling through snowstorms, across oceans and into our hearts, Oolik is not the kind of girl to give up on her quest…

 Where’s My Igloo Gone? is part of….
 The Igloo Project….

 The Igloo Project is grounded in science, powered by the imagination.
 It started as a captivating vision: an igloo in a summer landscape.
 We explored igloos and Inuit culture.
 We became interested in climate change.
 We decided we wanted to make exciting, innovative performance that would really get people thinking…

 The project has 2 strands at present: Where’s My Igloo Gone? a small-scale touring family show, which focuses on character and interactive storytelling and Ice People, an interactive walkabout.